HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/02-getting_started.md

 ## Integrating the Library

-In Substrate, all the business logic of the chain resides in a library called [runtime](https://docs.substrate.io/learn/architecture/#runtime); the building blocks of the runtime are in turn other smaller libraries, the so called [pallets](https://docs.substrate.io/tutorials/build-application-logic/add-a-pallet/).
+In Substrate, all the business logic of the chain resides in a library called [runtime](https://docs.substrate.io/learn/architecture/#runtime); the building blocks of the runtime are in turn other smaller libraries, so called [pallets](https://docs.substrate.io/tutorials/build-application-logic/add-a-pallet/).

 The integration of your verifier library can be split in two main parts: